How can we build an ecosystem of innovative technology startups in New Zealand?

 This is a chicken-and-egg problem.
-Species struggle without an environment to live in, but equally just creating an environment and hoping that biodiversity follows is idealistic.
+In any ecosystem species struggle without an environment to live in, but equally just creating an environment and hoping that biodiversity creates itself is idealistic.

-The examples of startup derivatives I listed above and more could all have an important role to play in the startup ecosystem, but only if they actually work and contribute what they promise.
+Startup derivatives could all play an important role in growing the startup ecosystem, but only if they actually work and contribute what they promise.

-We’re quick to celebrate success as an ecosystem - there have been a lot of opportunities to do that recently.
-But we’ve done a terrible job of connecting the dots between the various initiatives we’ve used to try and encourage success and the things we celebrate - e.g. Movac was both the fuel and the exhaust of Trade Me.
+We’re quick to celebrate success as an ecosystem - there have been a lot of opportunities to do that.
+But we’ve done a terrible job of connecting the dots between the various initiatives we’ve used to try and encourage success and the things we celebrate.
 The reality is that there are very few successes that have emerged from incubators or accelerators or angel groups or the various government programs intended to bootstrap the ecosystem.
 And, meanwhile, there is a growing list of founders who have mostly ignored this noise and created successful companies.